Lay down modalities for cremations in Hathras like situation: HC

 The court maintained the cremation of the victim's body late night was a violation of human rights.

-The family members of a 19-year-old Dalit woman, who died after allegedly being raped by four men in Uttar Pradesh''s Hathras district told the Allahabad High Court that the cremation of the victim was carried out against their wishes.
+The family members of a 19-year-old Dalit woman, who died after allegedly being raped by four men in Uttar Pradesh's Hathras district told the Allahabad High Court that the cremation of the victim was carried out against their wishes.

 Victim was at least entitled to decent cremation: High Court on Hathras